 Reuters is using AI to scour Twitter feeds to find breaking news before it becomes headlines.
 The Washington Post Heliograf bot generated over 850 articles in 2017, covering rapidly changing news stories.
 AI systems are being used to generate sports content, especially for games reporters can't always be at such as all local and regional sports events.

 AI is also being used to generate video and audio content.
 21st Century Fox is using AI to generate movie trailers, highlight reels from sports games and other visual content.
-These systems can also assist with the creation of music soundtracks, background audio and even entire music albums.
-In 2018, Taryn Southern's album "I AM AI" was the first to be completely produced and composed by AI systems.
+These systems can also assist with the of music soundtracks, background audio and even entire music albums.
+In 2018, Taryn Southern's album "I AM AI" was the to be completely produced and composed by AI systems.

 The television and movie franchise Star Trek portrays the vision of the universal translator, where any language can be translated automatically to the native language of all parties.
 While we're still a ways away from this goal, AI is enabling machine translation.
 Machine translation combines aspects of NLU and content summarization with content generation to translate content between different languages.
 Machine translation falls in the conversational pattern, even though the end goal is to enable better human-to-human communication.